 - Family obligations

-As per the provisions of The Employees’ Provident Fund Scheme, both an employer and an employee are expected to make contributions towards this fund.
+As per the provisions of the EPF Scheme, both an employer and an employee are expected to make contributions towards this fund.
 A contribution equivalent to 12% of the Basic DA, retaining allowance and cash component of food allowance need to be made, provided this contribution is limited to under Rs 6,500 per month.
 Individuals can choose to enhance their contribution voluntarily, provided both the employee and employer agree for the same.

 This contribution is lowered to 10% for companies covered before 22/9/1997, employing under 20 people.
 Sick industrial companies, organisations which suffer financial losses equivalent to their net worth and those manufacturing bricks, jute, beedi, coir and guar gum products also fall under this category.